 Callie isn't in denial.
 She is a struggling painter/photographer and Cole, a DJ for a start up top forty radio station.
 The dream house is a harmless game.

 "Babe, something special is drawing me to this place," Callie sounds thrilled.

 They knock, the door swings open.
 There is life here already.
 It's inhabited by bats, rats and spiders.
 Looking past all of that, you can tell it had been a beauty at one time with exquisite crown molding and silk wallpaper.
 Unfortunately, the smell was horrendous.

 The living room ceiling has faded cherubs painted on four corners.
 Some of the furniture, period pieces, were still here covered by dusty sheets.
 Unfortunately, the rats had eaten away at the upholstery.

 She makes a serious face, deep in thought.

 "I can restore it all, then sit on the front porch with a Mint Julep in my hand.
 I'd wear a white embroidered cotton dress, a straw hat with lavender ribbons.
 We could discuss neighborhood news, serve cucumber tea sandwiches".

-Then he burst her bubble,"'Do you have any idea what it would cost to fix this place up?
+He burst her bubble,"'Babe, imagine the cost to fix this place up?
 Even if we did most of the work?"

 "I know, but I can dream, can't I?"